shaharyakir/tontutorials/03-client/index.md

 ```

 Create a Telegram bot.

-* Go to botfather and create a bot
+* Go to [botfather](https://t.me/botfather) and create a bot

+* Expose your web app using ngrok (TODO - ?)

-* Using ngrok(?), set the menu button URL
+* Set the menu button URL:

+  * In Telegram's chat with botfather, type /mybots

+  * Select your bot

+  * Select 'Bot Settings'

+  * Select 'Menu Button'

+  * Select 'Edit Menu Button URL'

+  * Type your ngrok URL

-* Open within telegram
+* Open your webapp within telegram and launch it